Faithomos05/alx-zero_day/0x03-git/README.md

-My network was so bad yesterday that I almost missed this project
+My network was so bad yesterday that I almost missed this project but I did it.
+ALX IS AWESOME #DO HARD THINGS.